 EXPRESSING TRANSCENDENT LEADERSHIP THROUGH MYTH, STORY, AND ARCHETYPe - Semester Two

 3 credit Hours

-In On Rhetoric, Aristotle outlined three appeals for making persuasive arguments: ethos, logos, and pathos.
+In On Rhetoric, Aristotle outlines three appeals for making persuasive arguments: ethos, logos, and pathos.
 Observing practices of transcendent leaders throughout the ages suggests a fourth appeal, to mythos—to a larger, universal, spiritual dimension that is both practical and inspiring.
 Through storytelling, myths, and parables, transcendent leaders establish rhythms of learning, awareness, upliftment, and growth.
 John-Roger was masterful in his use of stories to awaken the spiritual heart.
 Christ taught through parables.
 Sufis offer tales of an “everyman” character, Nasrudin.
 Hindu stories point to the experience of “tat tvam asi,” or “that thou art.”
-The stories and myths are not ends in themselves—they are on-ramps to experience divinity; from myth to mystical to transcendent.
-In this course, students begin by examining prevailing “myths” or “illusions” that might limit their world view and find ways to transcend these limitations by drawing upon the mythic and mythos to illuminate (or recognize) experience that is typically described as being beyond the realm of everyday consciousness and as having a sacred quality associated with connection to divine presence.
+The stories and myths are not ends in themselves; they are on-ramps to experience divinity from myth to mystical to transcendent.
+In this course, students begin by examining prevailing myths or illusions that might limit their world view and find ways to transcend these limitations by drawing upon the mythic and mythos to illuminate (or recognize) experience that is typically described as being beyond the realm of everyday consciousness and as having a sacred quality associated with connection to divine presence.
 How are mystical and transcendent experiences relevant to leadership?
 How can leaders draw upon mythos—from their own experience, from others, from cultures and traditions—in service to bringing more of heaven to earth?